 Resources on ‘Assisted Dying’ (Euthanasia and Assisted Suicide)

-On Friday 29th November, the Terminally Ill Adults (End of Life) Bill introduced by Kim Leadbeater MP will receive Second Reading in the House of Commons.
-The Bill would legalise physician-assisted suicide for those who are terminally ill (definition pending), and if successful would introduce doctor involvement in causing the death of their patients into law and medical practice in England and Wales.
-The vote after the Second Reading debate will decide whether MPs wish to accept the Bill in principle and move it through the Parliamentary process to become law.
+On Friday 29th November, the Terminally Ill Adults (End of Life) Bill introduced by Kim Leadbeater MP received its Second Reading in the House of Commons.
+It passed by 55 votes so it will only take 28 MPs to change their vote for it to be defeated at Third Reading.
+The Bill would legalise physician-assisted suicide for those who are terminally ill (on the Bill’s definition), and if successful would introduce doctor involvement in causing the death of their patients into law and medical practice in England and Wales.

 In light of these various legislative actions, the Anscombe Bioethics Centre would like to inform prior public debate and discourse, and enable informed correspondence between members of the public and their elected representatives, by highlighting key resources produced by the Centre on the issue of euthanasia and assisted suicide (EAS), often referred to as ‘assisted dying’.